Codependency and Contentious Times — Part I

 Am I recommending we all start being contentious?
 NO!
 I have always maintained if we can access indignation early on, many situations would never have to go to anger, or even worse, rage.

 If we grew up in contentious families where we experienced lots of fighting, this time in our country can bring back memories.
-We were children who had to figure things on our own, so many of us chose some form of codependency.
+We were children who had to figure things out on our own, so many of us chose some form of codependency.
 Fast-forward to this contentious time and, if we haven’t done our codependency work, we may find ourselves needing a few more tools.